matgoni/matgoni/README.md

 ### Hi there 👋, my name is Ian Mateos
-#### I am a Data Science and Economics undergraduate
+#### I am an undergraduate student majoring in Data Science and Economics
-I am an undergraduate student majoring in Data Science and Economics.
 My academic background combines technical proficiency in data analysis with an understanding of economic principles, equipping me with a unique skill set to tackle complex data-driven problems.

 Technical Skills: Python / SQL / R / C